HelpingHandsProject/Application/README.md

 - Users can see nearby volunteers that offer help
 - Users can post requests for help
 - Users can post what they can help others with
-- Chat interface
+- Chat to coordinate how and when help should be given
-- User profiles
+- User profiles to give a quick introduction between users
-- Search for requests/offers
+- Search for requests/offers to quickly find things you can do or volunteers that can help you

-#### What can people do with the app? - Request any kind of help!

-#### Who could use the app? - Anyone that needs help!

-Some use cases people could need help with:
+## Some tasks people could need help with:

 ### During the corona crisis - contactless help:

-- Go shopping to buy groceries
+- Go shopping
 - Pickup medicine
 - Walk the dog
 - Someone to talk with